 Yes.
 However, to reduce administrative costs and the environmental impact of mailing paper forms, and to maximize revenue to local schools and non-profits we ask people with Internet access to file online at www.portlandoregon.gov/artstax.
-Both forms, ARTS2013 (to pay the tax) and ARTX2013 (to request a poverty exemption) can be downloaded, just click the link on the form name.
+The form, ARTS2014 (to pay the tax and to request a poverty exemption) can be downloaded, just click the link on the form name.
 Forms are also available at our office at 111 SW Columbia St., Suite 600, Portland, Oregon 97201.
 Finally, we can email the forms to you.

 No. Federal and state income tax extensions are for time to file, not time to pay, and the Arts Tax form is actually easier to complete than a federal extension form.
 Filing for the Arts Tax requires only five (5) pieces of information: name, address, email address, last four (4) digits of your Social Security Number (SSN) and your year of birth.